Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/renderer.md

 prev: ../introduction.md
 ---

-# Particle Systems - Renderers
+# Particle Component - Renderers

 Your particle system needs at least one renderer to function.
 There are four different types of renderers available: